Michaelangel007/apple2_hgr_font_tutorial/README.md

-Using one of the newer emulators with NTSC emulation, unfortunately, doesn't help with readaibility:.
+Using one of the newer emulators with NTSC emulation, unfortunately, doesn't help with readaibility: :-/

-* NTSC Alpha:
+* NTSC Alpha (with tweaked Palette):

 ![Screenshot Tweaked](pics/ntsc_tweaked.png?raw=true)

- * NTSC Sheldon - which unfortunately has WAY too much ghosting:
+ * NTSC Sheldon -- which unfortunately has WAY too much ghosting: :-(

 ![Screenshot Sheldon](pics/ntsc_sheldon.png?raw=true)